MicrosoftDocs/windows-driver-docs/develop/getting_started_with_universal_drivers.md

 <span id="Introduction_to_Universal_Windows_drivers"></span><span id="introduction_to_universal_windows_drivers"></span><span id="INTRODUCTION_TO_UNIVERSAL_WINDOWS_DRIVERS"></span>Introduction to Universal Windows drivers
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Windows 10 provides a set of API and DDI interfaces that is common to multiple editions of Windows.
+Windows 10 provides a set of API and DDI interfaces that are common to multiple editions of Windows.
 This set of interfaces is called the Universal Windows Platform (UWP).

 A Universal Windows driver is a kernel-mode or user-mode driver binary that installs and runs on UWP-based editions of Windows 10.